 You return to Sam to discuss the need for blood tests and find a lady sat with him.
 Jane introduces herself as Sam’s mother and explains that Sam usually lives with her.
 She explains that Sam is known to have schizophrenia.
 This was diagnosed during university and has been somewhat turbulently managed since.
 He has been on several different antipsychotic medications in the past 4 years, none of which have seemed to control the symptoms.
 Sam has not been able to find a job since university and has few friends.
 There is no known illicit drug use and he has no other past medical history.

-Often initiated during an inpatient stay – started on a low dose and titrated upwards.
+Often initiated during an inpatient stay, commencing at a low dose and then slowly titrated upwards.

-Plasma clozapine should be measured after the initial target dose is reached (approx 2 weeks).
+Plasma clozapine levels should be measured after the initial target dose is reached (approximately 2 weeks).

 Blood pressure should be monitored regularly, as postural hypotension can occur.